apache/www-site/content/foundation/policies/anti-harassment.md

 to have an Anti-Harassment Policy.
 Unless otherwise approved by ConCom, these events will use the policy listed below.

-All conferences organised by an external producer on behalf of the Apache Software Foundation (such as ApacheCon) are required to have an Anti-Harassment Policy.
-It is recommended that the policy below is used, but alternate policies may be used if approved by the ConCom planners.
-Such approval will only be granted provided that the policy provides similar cover, and an explanation is supplied for the reason for the change.
+All conferences organised by an external producer on behalf of the Apache Software Foundation (such as ApacheCon) must have an Anti-Harassment Policy.
+We recommend that you use the policy below, but you may use an alternative policy if the ConCom planners approve it.
+Such approval will only be granted provided that the policy provides similar coverage, and you supply an explanation for the change.

-Conferences organised by third parties which use Apache marks (under the [Third Party Event Branding Policy](/foundation/marks/events.html)) are required to have an Anti-Harassment Policy.
+Conferences organised by third parties which use Apache marks (under the [Third Party Event Branding Policy](/foundation/marks/events.html)) must have an Anti-Harassment Policy.
 The policy must either be the one below or one approved as an alternative by the ASF.